 The bottle even comes marked with the deer’s registration number so you know who to talk to if you have a complaint.

 The scent comes in gel form, which is great because it clings to things a lot better.
 It works really well with drags, but you can also drip it from trees and shrubs or even your boots if you want.
 The strong scent of a doe looking for a mate attracts bucks in the rut.
 Make sure to spread it at the right time because some of the older, wiser bucks might catch on if you use it when none of the other does are in estrus.

-Unfortunately, since this scent is the urine of one single doe, the bottles come pretty small, just one ounce.
+Unfortunately, since this scent is doe urine taken from one single doe, the bottles come pretty small, just one ounce.
 You could probably spread it out of a few hunts, but if you’re going to be hunting all rut, you’ll have to spring for more bottles.
 The Code Blue Estrus scent is a good one to always have on hand for when you sense those conditions are just perfect, and you want that little extra to lure in that trophy buck.

 - Harvested from a single doe